cyberark/conjur/docs/index.md

 {% include toc.md key='machine-identity' %}

 Machine Identity is the heart of CyberArk Conjur.
-It was designed from the ground up to support security automation workflows of all kinds - secrets management, SSH, traffic authorization, container environments, configuration management, and custom access control scenarios.
+Conjur was designed from the ground up to support security automation workflows of all kinds - secrets management, SSH, traffic authorization, container environments, configuration management, and custom access control scenarios.

 {% include toc.md key='authorization' %}